me30/HibernateTutorial/05 - More Annotations/README.md

 # @LOB
 @Lob Specifies that a persistent property or field should be persisted as a large object to a database-supported large object type.

+# @Temporal
+@Temporal is a JPA annotation which can be used to store in the database table on of the following column items:

+> DATE (java.sql.Date)

+> TIME (java.sql.Time)

+> TIMESTAMP (java.sql.Timestamp)

+Generally when we declare a Date field in the class and try to store it.
+It will store as TIMESTAMP in the database.

+> @Temporal

+> private Date joinedDate;

+Above code will store value looks like 08-07-17 04:33:35.870000000 PM

+If we want to store only the DATE in the database,
+We can use/define TemporalType.

+> @Temporal(TemporalType.DATE)

+> private Date joinedDate;

+This time, it would store 08-07-17 in database

+There are some other attributes as well as @Temporal which can be used based on the requirement.